Blogs

 wave

-Milan manager Sergio Conceicao accepted full responsibility for the defeat, stating, "It's a big defeat for me and I made many mistakes.
+Milan manager Sergio Conceição stepped up and took full responsibility.
+He said, "It's a big defeat for me and I made many mistakes.
 I am responsible for this elimination."
-His comments highlight the immense pressure he faces after replacing Paulo Fonseca in December.
-Since then, while results have improved, Milan remain outside of the Champions League places in Serie A.
+Oof.
+That's a lot of pressure, especially considering he only replaced Paulo Fonseca in December.
+Results have improved somewhat since then, but they're still outside the Champions League spots in Serie A. It’s a tough situation.

 FAQ